Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 methodswith(Window)
 ```

-Which will print a list of all functions that have at least one argument of type `Window`.
+which will print a list of all functions that have at least one argument of type `Window`.

 ---